medea/medea/README.md

 * Can be embedded in Node.js applications.
 * Support for basic get, put, and remove operations.
-* Heavily inspired by Basho's [Bitcask](https://github.com/basho/bitcask) key-value database.
+* Heavily inspired by Basho's [Bitcask](https://github.com/basho/bitcask) key-value store.
 * Values can be any string or `Buffer`.

 ## Example